 “Don’t get caught out by online adverts and tax refund companies who offer to make work expense claims for you so they can claim a commission.
 If it turns out you aren’t eligible to claim, you’re still responsible for any claims made on your behalf”.

-Through their “don’t get caught out campaign” HMRC is trying to let everyone know that it is perfectly acceptable to use a business to help you claim a tax rebate as long as you are aware of all of their terms and conditions and that you are confident that they offer a reputable service that you are happy with using.
+One of the aims of the HMRC “don’t get caught out campaign” is to let everyone know that it is perfectly acceptable to use a business to help you claim a tax rebate, as long as you are aware of all of their terms and conditions and that you are confident that they offer a reputable service that you are happy using.

 Understanding what type of tax rebate you may be entitled to is key before making a claim to avoid trying to reclaim a refund of tax for a cost that isn’t allowable by HMRC.